In The Garden: Head For Cover

 Boxwood | Buxus is a broad-leafed evergreen that performs very well in all areas, up to zone 4.
 Boxwood is an evergreen, so treat it with a humusbased soil of peat or compost, and fertilize every few weeks with an evergreen food, like 30-10-10, until the middle of the summer.
 There have been many amazing boxwood hybrids that have been introduced over the years, which provide a deeper colour and a more finely textured foliage, versus the original version of Korean Boxwood.

 Oregon Grape | Native to British Columbia, the Mahonia Aquifolium grows quite well in zone 5 and 6 gardens (including Barrie).
 This plant features holly-like leaves that remain on the plant throughout the winter, and are then replaced as new growth occurs each spring.
 They have a delightful yellow flower in the spring, and a dense, shrubby growth habit.
 Oregon Grape matures to about one metre high, and equally as wide.
 I like it best when planted on the fringe of a hardwood bush, or under the shade of shrubs or a tall deciduous tree.

-Mark Cullen is an expert gardener, member of the Order of Canada, author and broadcaster.
-Get his free monthly newsletter at markcullen.com.
-Look for his new best seller, The New Canadian Garden published by Dundurn Press.
-Follow him on Twitter @MarkCullen4 and Facebook. markcullen.com
+Mark Cullen is an expert gardener, author and broadcaster.
+Check out his new book The New Canadian Garden published by Dundurn Press.
+Follow him on Facebook and on Twitter @MarkCullen4.
+MarkCullen.com